 (h) Rear air conditioning.

 (2) Exceptions.
-If a consumer owns a minivan with the characteristics identified in paragraphs (B)(1)(a) to (B)(1)(h) of this rule, his/her vehicle may be converted when it meets the following requirements:
+If a consumer currently owns, or is planning to purchase a minivan with the characteristics identified in paragraphs (B)(1)(a) to (B)(1)(h) of this rule, his/her vehicle may be converted when it meets the following requirements:

-(a) Has less than twenty-four thousand miles and is less than twenty-four months old;
+(a) Has less than thirty-six thousand miles and is less than three years old;

 (b) Is fully covered by the manufacturer's new vehicle warranty as issued to the original purchaser;